pingcap/docs-cn/reference/tidb-binlog/upgrade.md

 # Upgrade TiDB Binlog

-This document introduces how to upgrade TiDB Binlog that is deployed with Ansible and deployed manually to the latest [cluster](/reference/tidb-binlog/overview.md) version.
+This document introduces how to upgrade TiDB Binlog that is deployed with TiDB Ansible and deployed manually to the latest [cluster](/reference/tidb-binlog/overview.md) version.
 There is also a section on how to upgrade TiDB Binlog from an earlier incompatible version (Kafka/Local version) to the latest version.

-## Upgrade TiDB Binlog deployed with Ansible
+## Upgrade TiDB Binlog deployed with TiDB Ansible

 Follow the steps in this section if you deploy TiDB Binlog with [TiDB Ansible Playbook](https://github.com/pingcap/tidb-ansible).